edwintcloud/print-solution/README.md

 __Desktop Client__
 - TCP server
-- Send POST request to server on startup registering it's address, port, and printer information
+- Send POST request to server on startup registering its address, port, and printer information

 __Server__
 - API